 No one wants to leave behind long, bitter and expensive litigation when they die.
 While having a will is a good place to start, there is more you can do to decrease the likelihood that your family will take to the courtroom after you depart.
-This two-part article contains a few tips to protect your estate from lawsuits.
+This article contains a few tips to protect your estate from lawsuits.

 1. Have a Valid Will